Lavikjo/portfolio/output/skills/index.rst

 Prototyping
 -----------------

 I have worked in projects creating proof-of-concept, functional and mockup prototypes.
+In school projects these prototypes usually were functional prototypes which proved that the electronical and mechanical design worked.
 In industry I have assembled prototypes for Vaisala OPT 100 DGA (Dissolved Gas Analyzer).
 DGA prototypes were utilized for measurement performance and type testing of the product.
-These have taught me the fundamental way of thinking about reaching the minimum viable product. (:doc:`plastics-product-design`, :doc:`electronics-workshop`, `OPT100 DGA <http://www.vaisala.com/en/products/DGA-Monitor/Pages/OPT100.aspx>`_)
+These have taught me the fundamental way of thinking about reaching the minimum viable product.
+I acknowledge that it is important to get product to the market as fast as possible.
+This was the case while working with the DGA. (:doc:`plastics-product-design`, :doc:`electronics-workshop`, :doc:`dga`)

+.. thumbnail:: /images/transmitter.jpg

 ----